 (Spoiler Alert!
 That Interpreter believes in Christmas miracles.)

 How do you say, “Christmas miracle” in Spanish?
 OK, it’s meant to be a rhetorical question, but if you wanna leave your Spanish-language (or any-language!) version of “Christmas miracle” in the comments, go for it.
-And in turn, I’ll give you That Interpreter’s version of “Christmas miracle”.
+And in turn, I’ll give you my version of “Christmas miracle”.

 There are moments when I believe that miracles aren’t real.
 Or when I mock them.
 Especially at Christmas.
-During the holidays when everyone seems to be out shopping, at exactly the store where I want to be, exactly when I want to be there, I consider it a Christmas miracle if I can make it through the checkout line of the grocery without clenching my jaw with a force that requires a prescription-strength dose of anti-inflammatories the next day.
+During the holidays when everyone seems to be out shopping, at exactly the store where I want to be, exactly when I want to be there, I consider it a Christmas miracle if I can make it through the checkout line of the grocery without clenching my jaw with a force that leaves me with a headache the next day.
 But that’s not really a Christmas miracle.
-That’s me throwing Christmas miracles under the bus to mask the anxiety I feel when I go to the grocery for coffee, cheese and wine, and then endure what seems like a lifetime behind everyone else in line.
+That’s me trying to mask the anxiety I feel when I go to the grocery for coffee, cheese and wine, and then endure what seems like a lifetime behind everyone else in line.
 And if you’re wondering why I can’t just go through the express lane with my coffee, cheese, and wine, then you’re just making assumptions about the quantity of coffee, cheese, and wine I’m buying.
 But I digress.

 Same thing with the hospital.
 Sometimes I feel jaded.
 Miracles?
 Psshht.
 Nobody ever comes to the Emergency Department for an emergency.
 Everybody abuses the system.
 It’s just a bunch of people.
 Everybody.
 Doing something.
 All the time.
 Everybody.
 Abusing the system.
 All the time.
 Miracles?
 It would be a miracle if someone came to the Emergency Department for an actual emergency!